 McHugh requested that Acting Inspector General Lynne Halbrooks review a lawmaker’s concerns that Army Lieutenant General Patrick O’Reilly attempted to “misdirect” a congressional oversight panel asking him to assess his agency’s morale, according to Army spokesman George Wright and congressional correspondence.

 The Missile Defense Agency is responsible for developing, fielding and upgrading the nation’s ground- and sea-based missile defense programs.
 Its top contractors are Boeing Co.
-(BA), Lockheed Martin Corp.
-(LMT), Raytheon Co.
-(RTN), Northrop Grumman Corp.
-(NOC) and Orbital Sciences Corp.
-(ORB) The Pentagon is seeking $7.7 billion for the agency in fiscal 2013.
+(BA:US), Lockheed Martin Corp.
+(LMT:US), Raytheon Co.
+(RTN:US), Northrop Grumman Corp.
+(NOC:US) and Orbital Sciences Corp.
+(ORB:US) The Pentagon is seeking $7.7 billion for the agency in fiscal 2013.

 O’Reilly wrote the House Armed Services Committee’s strategic panel in May that his agency’s morale was “significantly higher” than average even as the Pentagon’s inspector general found in a May 2 report that he had created an “unhealthy command climate” by yelling at subordinates.